diogoalmeidad/data-repository/05_git.md

    - Local repository: Repository stored on a computer
  - Branch: A line of development.
 Normally there's a primary line of development (main) and secondary branches (feature branches) to work on a specific part of a project.
 These are incorporated or combined through merges and rebasing.
  - Merging: Process of integrating the changes made in one branch into another.
 You merge the source branch (contains changes) into the target branch (branch that receives changes, the one that is altered);
- - Merge Commit: Created to tie two development histories together when they diverge - has more than one parent
+ - Merge Commit: Created to tie two development histories together when they diverge - has more than one parent;
+ - Shortname: A local repository can communicate with a remote repository when the LR has a connection to the RR.
+The connection has a name - shortname.
+Usually origin;

 Commands: